totemmaker/totemmaker-docs/docs/side-panels/audio-panel.md

 This side panel is dedicated for experimenting with signal generation, allowing to visualize and hear it's output.
 It can generate different types of waveforms with configurable frequency.
 Integrated loudspeaker can be used to listen how signal affects the sound or use external source to play music.
 Also contains VU meter to visualize signal level in LED bar.

 _Note: previous side panel version (ver 3.5) contained XR2206 analog signal generator.
 In (ver 3.7) it has changed to digital AD9833 with addition of filter bench module.
-Image on the right is side panel ver 3.5._
+Image on the right is older side panel ver 3.5._

 ## Power

-On the top of the board there is (POWER IN) pin header to supply power for side panel components.
+On the top of the board there is (POWER IN) pin header to supply power to side panel components.
 Some of them requires certain voltage to operate, but otherwise they’re fully isolated from one another, and can be used independently.

 Side panel requires power (3.3V, 5V, 12V) for certain modules to work.
 It does not have its own voltage regulator so typically, regulated voltage has to be sourced from TotemDuino or LabBoard.
 Recommended to plug in all 4 wires as some modules use different voltages.
 12V input can accept different voltages.
 Typically it should be connected to **VIN**.
 [![Audio Side panel power](/assets/images/mini-lab/audio-panel-power_bb.png)](/assets/images/mini-lab/audio-panel-power_bb.png)